nickmiller-iit/RSSW/assembly/notes.md

 	756	Missing BUSCOs (M)
 	2124	Total BUSCO groups searched

-This has made some difference compared to the decontaminated primary assembly.
-We have got rid of 83 duplicated BUSCOs, bring the percent duplicated down to 6%, which is more acceptable.
-On the other hand, we have added 115 missing BUSCOs.
-It looks like the removed duplicated BUSCOs have been lost from the assembly (along with some somplete single copy BUSCOs), rather than being converted to single copy.
+This has made some difference compared to the decontaminated assembly deduplicated without long read scaffolding.
+We have 54 fewer duplicated BUSCOs, bring the percent duplicated down to 6%.
+On the other hand, we have 103 more missing BUSCOs and 94 fewer complete BUSCOS.
+It looks like the removed duplicated BUSCOs have been lost from the assembly (along with some complete single copy BUSCOs), rather than being converted to single copy.

-So now we need to think about whether we prefer assembly with more complete BUSCOs, but higher duplication, or the one with fewer complete BUSCOs, but less duplication.
+So now we need to think about whether we prefer assembly with more complete BUSCOs, but slightly higher duplication, or the one with fewer complete BUSCOs, but less duplication.
+On balance, I think the assembly **without** long read scaffolding is preferable.

+# Polishing with sort reads

+** NOTE 2024-02-07 **

+For downstream analysis purposes we have been using the decontaminated assembly that was deduplicated using redundans *without* using the read data.
+We will stick with that.

+Paulina did a structural annotation using BRAKER2 and fished out part of the voltage-gated sodium channel.
+She did rcover some, but there appear to be abunch of internal chunks of the gene missing.
+I've been trying to align the parts she obtained to other voltage gated sodium channels and noticed that even in the parts that do align, there are a remarkably high number of susbtitutions compared to toher insects (including weeveils).
+This leads me to wonder if we might have a lot of frameshift errors in our assembly.
+This might also explain the high count of missing BUSCOs.

+One way we might be able to fix this is by polishing the assembly with short read data.
+We do have plenty of that, although it comes from pools of individuals, so it is not ideal.
+It might be OK for fixing indels though.

+## Polishing with pilon

+Pilon is a pretty widely used polishing tool.
+Had to do some tricks to get around memory limitations.
+Used the pool-seq data from location B as short read data for poishing.

+After 1 round of polishing, assembly stats were

+	stats for polishedGenome.fasta
+	sum = 1824087324, n = 28643, ave = 63683.53, largest = 1739682
+	N50 = 115286, n = 3979
+	N60 = 86019, n = 5821
+	N70 = 63294, n = 8288
+	N80 = 43899, n = 11754
+	N90 = 28205, n = 16924
+	N100 = 473, n = 28643
+	N_count = 7600
+	Gaps = 76

+So, total length of assembly has decreased slightly, but bumber of contigs and number of gaps remain unchanged.

+After one round of polishing, ran a BUSCO analysis to see if things have changed much.

+	C:63.0%[S:54.4%,D:8.6%],F:6.1%,M:30.9%,n:2124
+	1338	Complete BUSCOs (C)
+	1156	Complete and single-copy BUSCOs (S)
+	182	Complete and duplicated BUSCOs (D)
+	130	Fragmented BUSCOs (F)
+	656	Missing BUSCOs (M)
+	2124	Total BUSCO groups searched

+Apparently not, the numbers are almost identical to pre-polishing (decontaminated, deduplicated without the use of the long reads). it looks like we have  lost four fragmented BUSCOs and one of which has been converted to a complete BUSCO and three of which have been lost altogether.